saanviwadhwa/sampling/README.md

 ##  Observations
 - No single sampling technique performs best for all models
-- Under-sampling shows strong performance with ensemble models
+- Under-sampling and NearMiss may lead to information loss and reduced performance
 - Synthetic sampling methods perform better with linear classifiers
 - Model performance is highly dependent on the chosen sampling method